-Our debt-to-equity ratio is high due to the funds borrowed to support growth, dividends, and acquisitions.
+Our equity is negative and our debt is high due to the funds borrowed to support growth, dividends, and acquisitions.
 High leverage creates risks, including the risk of default under our revolving credit facility or our senior notes.
 If we are unable to refinance or repay any amounts outstanding under our revolving credit facility when it becomes due, we could default on our revolving credit facility which could also result in acceleration of all of our obligations under our senior notes.
 The interest expense associated with our debt burden may be substantial and may create a significant drain on our future cash flow.
 These payments may also place us at a disadvantage relative to other competitors with lower debt ratios and increase the impact of competitive pressures within our markets.
-As of December 31, 2014, our total debt was \$469.2 million and our negative tangible capital was \$180.7 million.
+As of December 31, 2015, our total debt was \$430.2 million and our negative tangible capital was \$178.5 million.